FAQs

 Come in TWICE YEARLY if you are:

-(Goals: Refill prescription(s), assess effectiveness, make sure there are not major changes in your health)
+(Goals: get new labs, refill prescription(s), assess effectiveness, make sure there are not major changes in your health)

 For men starting testosterone replacement, the first year of therapy involves the most monitoring for safety and effectiveness.
 Labs are checked at baseline 12 weeks, 6, 9 & 12 months.
 Once a therapeutic dose is established, we can lengthen our intervals.